tramyio/tramy_api/README.md

 # Tramy's guidelines:

+## ActionController

+- Add a brief description if the method becomes complex

 ## ActiveRecord

-- Follow the order: associations, belongs_to, validations, callbacks.
+- Follow the order: associations, validations, scopes, callbacks.